 What is SRUM (SRUDB.dat)? (glossary)

-Application Resource Usage CPU, working-set bytes, foreground time, I/O.
+Application Resource Usage CPU time, working-set bytes, foreground time, I/O.

-Network Usage Bytes sent and received per application per hour.
+Network Usage Bytes sent and received per app per hour.

 Energy Estimation Power consumption estimates.

-Each row is keyed by application (executable path or AppID) and one-hour bucket.
+Each row is keyed by application path (or AppID) and a one-hour bucket.

 SRUM vs Amcache#